SmithsonianWorkshops/advanced-hydra-workshops/job_arrays/job_arrays_hands_on.md

 ### Accounting

-* the commands `qacct` and `qacct+` will return accounting information for all the completed tasks, which can be (very) long
+* the commands `qacct` and `qacct+` will return accounting information for all the completed tasks, which can be (very) long.
-* they take a `-t` option to limit the output to a task or a range of tasks
+* they take a `-t` option to limit the output to a task or a range of tasks.
-* also `qstat+` allows you to pick a subset of the accounting info and get a tabular output:
+* `qstat+` also allows you to pick a subset of the accounting info and get a tabular output:

 ```